agrawalrahul037/my-daily-study/quick-view.md

 export default App;
 ```

-//Create an App.css file inside the styles folder of the src folder with the following contents inside of it.
+Create an App.css file inside the styles folder of the src folder with the following contents inside of it.
 ```javascript
 h1 {
     color: #27aedb;
     text-align: center;
 }
 ```
-// Now we also need to install html-webpack-plugin, this plugin generates an HTML file, injects the script inside the
+Now we also need to install html-webpack-plugin, this plugin generates an HTML file, injects the script inside the <br>
-// HTML file and writes this file to dist/index.html
+HTML file and writes this file to dist/index.html
 ```javascript
 npm install html-webpack-plugin --save-dev
 ```

-// Install webpack-dev-server as a dev-dependency as to auto refresh changes
+Install webpack-dev-server as a dev-dependency as to auto refresh changes
 ```javascript
 npm install webpack-dev-server --save-dev
 ```
-// And change the package.json start script like below:
+And change the package.json start script like below: <br>
-//I have added two flags --open and --hot which opens and refreshes the web page whenever any change is made to components
+I have added two flags --open and --hot which opens and refreshes the web page whenever any change is made to components
 ```javascript
 "start": "webpack-dev-server --mode development --open --hot" "build": "webpack --mode production"
 ```
-//Now run the below command in the terminal:
+Now run the below command in the terminal:
 ```javascript
 npm start
 ```
-// And for build run below command
+And for build run below command
 ```javascript
 npm run build
 ```